What's in a name? In this case, quite a bit actually.

 - The document has not been tampered with since being digitally signed as the signature would be displayed as invalid if changes were made

-When looking to verify whether a document or PDF has been successfully digitally signed and trusted, the easiest way is to open the signing panel of the document in Adobe reader and see if there is green checkmark next to the signature of the signer, verifying that the signature is indeed authentic and proving the document’s integrity .
+The easiest way to verify whether a document or PDF has been successfully digitally signed and trusted is to open the document signing panel in Adobe Reader and look for a green checkmark next to the signer's signature.
+This verifies that the signature is indeed authentic and proves the document’s integrity.
+You can access the Adobe Reader tool here.

 What Types of Signatures are Legally Binding?

-GlobalSign digital signatures and seals help you meet the following global regulations and standards:
+GlobalSign digital signatures and seals help you meet these global regulations and standards:

 - US ESIGN (Electronic Signatures in Global and National Commerce)